Violin Concerto “Dem Andenken eines Engels“

 My own translation (not poetic, but trying to reproduce the full meaning) would be

 I have suffered enough:

 Lord, if it pleases thee,

 Brief Note on the Interpretation

-The interpretation on the above CD is superb: Isabelle Faust (playing a Stradivarius “Belle au bois dormant” from 1704) has “grip” where Berg asks for it, but she also lets the lyrical passages flourish, making this a really touching interpretation; the late Claudio Abbado (who really initiated this recording) and the Orchestra Mozart were congenial partners in this performance.
-It’s definitely not music I would listen to in the background, and it may take listening through it a couple times — but the effort is worth it!
+The interpretation on the above CD is superb.
+Isabelle Faust (playing a Stradivarius “Belle au bois dormant” from 1704) has “grip” where Berg asks for it.
+However, she also lets the lyrical passages flourish, making this a really touching interpretation.
+The late Claudio Abbado (who really initiated this recording) and the Orchestra Mozart were congenial partners in this performance.
+It’s definitely not music I would listen to in the background.
+And it may take listening through it a couple times — but the effort is worth it!

-And in case you really can’t get yourself to like this music — there’s also an excellent interpretation of Beethoven’s Violin Concerto in D, op.61 by the the same artists on this CD — I’ll discuss this in a future posting!
+You really can’t get yourself to like this music?
+There’s also a superb interpretation of Beethoven’s Violin Concerto in D, op.61 on this CD, by the the same artists!
+I’ll discuss this in a future posting.